-Energy is utilised in recycling items to make new items from old ones, e.g. using old clothes for making carry bags and newspapers for envelopes but no energy is utilised in reusing items again for some other purpose, e.g. a worn-out dress or towel can be used as a duster or mopping cloth. - 26.
+Energy is utilised in recycling items to make new items from old ones, e.g. using old clothes for making carry bags and newspapers for envelopes but no energy is utilised in reusing items again for some other purpose, e.g. a worn-out dress or - 26.
 How do various stakeholders influence the conservation of forests? - Ans.
-There are various stakeholders who influence the forest conservation: - (i) Various people who live in or around forests and depend on forest produce for their living and daily needs.
-However, these people have been using the forest resources judiciously for centuries without causing much damage to the forest resource.
-They use the forest resource in a sustainable manner. - (ii) Various industries using forest produce: There are many industries based on forest
+There are various stakeholders who influence the forest conservation: